 Palacio de Gobierno

 The Government Palace is on the Zócalo’s south side.
-The historic building with a marble interior has beautiful murals inside, including one of former President Benito Juarez, a native Oaxacan and Mexico’s first indigenous president.
+The historic building with a marble interior has murals inside, including one of former President Benito Juarez, a native Oaxacan and Mexico’s first indigenous president.
 It isn’t a must-see sight, but is lovely to walk through if you have the time.

 Basílica de Nuestra Señora de la Soledad